 I have no words to express my pride!
 I am so grateful to Blogovoditel for including me in these nominations!
 They mean a lot to me, especially as they are in categories which are very close to my heart:

 Same as every year, winners will be selected through voting.
 You can vote as well in the site of the 2017 awards.
 I would be very happy if you support Dani’s Cookings 🙂

-But let’s talk about the Easy Strawberry Charlotte.
-The recipe was adapted by a wonderful desserts cookbook which I bought from Italy: Torte, Biscotti e Dolcezze di Nonna Lucia or Cakes, Cookies and Desserts by Granny Lucia.
+Let’s talk about the Easy Strawberry Charlotte.
+The recipe was adapted by a wonderful desserts cookbook which I bought in Italy: Torte, Biscotti e Dolcezze di Nonna Lucia or Cakes, Cookies and Desserts by Granny Lucia.
 The moment I saw this recipe, I decided to try it out.
 And as usual, I changed few things in it.
 The main was that I slightly cooked the strawberries before using them in the cake, while the original recipe was calling for fresh fruit.
-One of the reasons for doing this was that my strawberries were not very juicy (same as majority of the early fruits).
+One of the reasons for doing this was that my strawberries were not very juicy (as majority of the early fruits).
 On the other hand I usually try to make sure my desserts would last at least 3 days in order to avoid waste.
 A Charlotte made with fresh strawberries is best consumed within 24 hours and that was not ideal in my case.
 Considering both situations, I decided to cook the strawberries shortly in simple syrup before using them in the cake.
 But if you plan to make this dessert for a summer party where it will be surely eaten quickly, you can choose to make it with fresh fruit.

 Easy Strawberry Charlotte

 - Wash the strawberries and keep aside 2-3 to use for decoration later.
 Finely slice all the rest.